-Over the past few years, Slingo pair Brame & Hamo have been taking the house and techno world by storm with their colourful take on club music.
-Whether dropping music via their labels Splendor & Squalour and B&H, touring across the globe or appearing on acclaimed mix series’ like Solid Steel and Feel My Bicep, it’s clear the boys like to keep busy, building up a profile that puts them in the circle of acts like Gerd Janson, Laurent Garnier, Mall Grab, Nick Höppner and Optimo.
+Over the past few years, Sligo pair Brame & Hamo have been taking the house and techno world by storm with their colourful take on club music.
+Whether dropping music via their label B&H, touring across the globe or appearing on acclaimed mix series’ like Solid Steel and Feel My Bicep, it’s clear the boys like to keep busy, building up a profile that puts them in the circle of acts like Gerd Janson, Laurent Garnier, Mall Grab, Nick Höppner and Optimo.

 For the start of 2019 however they’ve kept their focus to the studio, working on a new three-track EP of hard-edged techno and breaks that will shortly drop via their eponymous imprint.
 Speaking on the release, Brame & Hamo state that they’ve been putting themselves “under a lot of (self-inflicted) pressure to continue to deliver music of the standard of previous releases, and finally we got there.
 Each of the tunes took only a few hours and were all done in one take, using all the hardware in our studio during some intense jam sessions.”

 They’ll also be returning to the Northern Ireland’s AVA Festival this weekend.
 Not only a home country favourite, the Belfast party has grown to become one of Europe’s most energetic festivals.
 Now celebrating their fifth edition, they’ll once again be celebrating, amplifying and developing the strong current of electronic music and AV throughout Belfast and beyond for the past 5 years, welcoming back a whole host of homegrown heroes and new editions.